30 Awesome Things to do in Melbourne

 Where to stay in Melbourne

-If you’re at where to stay in Melbourne, then you will no doubt realise that there is a lot of choice!
+If you’re at where to stay in Melbourne, then you will no doubt realise that there is a lot of choices!

-Whether you want to stay in a hostel or hotel, there is a lot of accommodation in Melbourne!
+Whether you want to stay in a hostel or hotel, there is a lot of backpacker accommodation in Australia and Melbourne is no exception!
 The good thing is, that there is something for everyone’s budget!

-You can stay in really cheap hostels, or you can stay in luxury hotels, if you wish!
-There’s a wealth of choice in Melbourne, so you shouldn’t have too much difficulty finding something that suits you!
+You can stay in really cheap hostels, or you can stay in luxury hotels if you wish!
+There’s a wealth of hostels in Melbourne, so you shouldn’t have too much difficulty finding something that suits you!

 If you want to book a cheap hotel in Melbourne, check out the latest deals here!